Skip to main content

 fabro dump --output <DIR> <RUN>Exported events.jsonl plus reconstructed JSON and node files

-See retros, stages, and turns for higher-level analysis views built on top of this event stream.
+See stages and turns for higher-level analysis views built on top of this event stream.